 The view – A concrete jungle where dreams were made of, the Manhattan skyline is not just a view, it’s a dream

 The usual choice: The Empire State Building, One World Observatory, and more…

 Everyone recognizes the Empire State Building.
 It was probably because the building is 80-year-old, and was featured in so many Hollywood blockbusters like King Kong, An Affair to Remember, and Sleepless in Seattle… The 102-story tall building remained to be the world’s tallest building until 1972.
 The 86th-floor observation is definitely the “place-to-be” for visitors to immerse in New York’s sights.

-Somehow, in the same prime location of the mid-Manhattan, another skyscraper offers an “even better” scene of both north and south.
+Somehow, in the same prime location of mid-Manhattan, another skyscraper offers an “even better” scene of both north and south.
 The Top of the Rock at the Rockefeller Center is also a “historic” observation deck since it opened to the public back in 1933.
-Top of the Rock is six-level high and offers some of the best views of the Big Apple’s Skyline: an unobstructed view of the greenery in the Central Park, calm yet busy Hudson River, blinding neon lights of Times Square, magnificently lit Empire State Building, all the way to the lower Manhattan.
+Top of the Rock is six-level high and offers some of the best views of the Big Apple’s Skyline: an unobstructed view of the greenery in Central Park, calm yet busy Hudson River, blinding neon lights of Times Square, magnificently lit Empire State Building, all the way to the lower Manhattan.

 Check out the New York Must-see Parks and Architecture!